Wooster-CS-Templates/cs212-hw01-ch4-f22/README.md

     (e.g., depending on process-switching behavior)
 ```

 Now go answer the questions at the back of the chapter to learn more.
+Write the answers to all of the questions in the `hw-answers.md` markdown file.